How To Do Subscripts in Excel?

 Things to Remember

-- Adding subscripts to Excel is usually a simple matter of a font setting, but you may run into limitations when adding subscripts to cells containing numbers or excel formulas.
-You can work around this limitation by converting your data to text before adding the subscripts.
+Adding subscripts to Excel is usually a simple matter of a font setting, but you may run into limitations when adding subscripts to cells containing numbers or Excel formulas.
+We can work around this limitation by converting the data to text before adding the subscripts.